QuarkXpress: desktop publishing

 To be oversimplistic, when it comes to laying out brochures, adverts, newsletters, and such like, the professional choice is between 2 products.
 QuarkXpress and Adobe’s InDesign.

 I have used QuarkXpress for nearly 20 years.
 I have created more than 1,000 documents with it.
-One year I mailed out more than a million brochure packs in the UK to promote my personal growth products.
+One year I mailed out close to a million brochure packs in the UK to promote my personal growth products.

 Inside each pack was often a 16-page 2-colour sales letter, a full-colour brochure, a testimonial sheet filled with enthusiast quotes from satisfied users, an order form, a reply-paid envelope – and there were words and pictures often over the front and back of the outer envelope.
 I created all this using QuarkXpress, doing the initial design myself, then emailing my amateur efforts to a professional designer to create the final design, before passing it on to a printing house.